How I Successfully Completed the Mountain Leader (ML) Award Programme

 By Oct 2017 I had completed the requisite 14+ mountain walks and I registered to do the Mountain Skills Assessment.
 This is your opportunity to put your skills and what you’ve learned to the test.
 You head out onto the mountains and your assessor puts you through your paces.
 Thankfully, I passed.

-As my experience grew, so did my desire to share the beauty and freedom of walking in the Kerry Mountains with others.
+As my experience grew, so did my desire to share the beauty and freedom of walking in Kerry and the Dunkerron Mountains in particular with others.

 I began considering the Mountain Leadership program to give me the skills to look after others in the mountains.
 Mt first step was to complete a Remote Emergency First Aid Certified Course (Rec 3).
 This certification is valid for 2 years, which you update regularly thereafter.